Underneath you’ll find Frequently Asked Questions in different categories. If you have any other question, please let us know!

 Yes, an online connection is necessary to be able to use all functionalities to their maximum potential.
 It is not strictly necessary to use a mobile subscription, because FacilityApps is a native app and therefore also the most important functionalities also offline.
 The processed forms, tasks and more are stored locally encrypted and if there is a WiFi connection again, all data is synchronized.
 Particularly in modern buildings, cellars and remote areas, the connection is sometimes lost.
 With FacilityApps, the work can always continue.

-The FacilityApps app works on nearly every smartphone and tablet running on iOS, Android or Windows.
-There are some requirements for the software versions of these platforms (iOS7 and above, Android 4.4 and above and Windows10) and for speed, and for a good and stable user experience we prefer a good process speed (minimum of …) and at least 1 GB of working memory.
+The FacilityApps app works on nearly every smartphone and tablet running on iOS and Android.
+There are some requirements for the software versions of these platforms (iOS7 and above, Android 4.4 and above) and for speed, and for a good and stable user experience we prefer a good process speed (minimum of …) and at least 3 GB of working memory.

 For end users, if you know how to use a tablet and/or smartphone (and this is 90% of the population older than 4 years), then you can also use FacilityApps.
 For end users in the field (cleaners, gardeners, etc.) we have kept the app as simple and intuitive as possible.
 The average user only needs a 15-minute instruction to get started.